aiqc/AIQC/docs/index.rst

     AIQC's structured protocols automate the tedious <i>data wrangling</i> processes that are unique to each type of data and analysis.
   </p>
   <p class="intro bigP textz" style="font-size:15.5px; line-height:140%; margin-left:13%;margin-right:13%;">
-    The <i>DIY</i> approach of patching together <i>custom</i> code and tools for each project is not maintainable.
-AIQC enables research teams to stay focused on data science, not writing software to manage the AI lifecycle.
+    The <i>DIY</i> approach of patching together <i>custom</i> scripts and tools for each new project is unmaintainable and prone to bugs.
+AIQC enables research teams to stay focused on data science, as opposed to writing software that manages the machine learning lifecycle and all of its edge cases.
   </p>
   </br></br></br></br>